Will-Java-FS/oscar-ramirez/week-3/day-2/README.md

 ```

 ## Functions
-- Functinos are the basic biuilding block of applications
+- Functions are the basic building block of applications
 - The simplest way to describe a function si with a function type expression (similar to arrow functions)
 - '(a: string) => void' means a function with 1 parameter, named a, of type - string, that does not have a return value
 - Parameter names are required